 How can I keep track of when my rent is due?

-You are able to download and print our rents card so you no longer have to forget when your rent is due out.
+You can download and print our rents card, so you no longer have to forget when your rent is due out.

 How can I pay my Rent?

-At the Post Office or PayPoint Outlet -
+Pay at the Post Office or PayPoint Outlet

 Find your nearest branch using the Post Office branch locator.